unraid/docs/docs/unraid-os/manual/shares.md

 ![](/docs/legacy/Split_level_2.JPG "File:Split_level_2.JPG")

 For Movies use a split level = 2.
-This allows the \"SD Movies\", \"HD Movies\" and \"Kids Movies\" folders to be placed on every disk and it keeps each individual movie folder on a single disk.
+This allows the "SD Movies", "HD Movies" and "Kids Movies" folders to be placed on every disk and it keeps each individual movie folder on a single disk.
 This way, any single movie folder and the contents of the movie folder will remain on a single disk.